View ConnectWise Data in Power BI via REST API

 Now the question here, is how to I get this into Base64, luckily, a website can do that:

 With the information in hand, I can populate the Authorization value field:

 (please note I changed the private and public keys and company name above for privacy reasons).

-If prompted for a login, Anonymous, Web API, Basic, Windows….
+Once you enter both the Authentication and ClientID, if prompted for a login, Anonymous, Web API, Basic, Windows….
 Select Anonymous.

 Once you have entered the above information, you can click OK.
 The system will think for a moment and you should get the following screen:

 Power BI – API Data Viewable and Clean

 The data is returned in Power BI.
 The next issue is extracting the data and viewing it in a clean, orderly fashion (and more than 25 records, API default).
 If you were to click on the Record field, you will drill into the data and see information for a single record.
 Since we want to look at the data in whole and not just a single record, we need to make some tweaks to the query.